judasgutenberg/Esp8266_RemoteControl/documentation/commands.md

 ## `uptime`

-Reports how long ago the device last booted.
+Reports how long ago the device last booted and related info.

 ```text
 uptime